 The Group presents on the face of the consolidated income statement and consolidated statement of comprehensive income the net amounts of expected recovery from reinsurers and an allocation of the reinsurance premiums paid.
 The Group treats reinsurance cash flows that are contingent on claims on the underlying contracts as part of the claims that are expected to be reimbursed under the reinsurance contract held.
-Amounts relating to the recovery of losses from the reinsurer.
+Amounts relating to the recovery of losses from reinsurance of onerous direct contracts are included as amounts recoverable from the reinsurer.
 For reinsurance cash flows that are not contingent on claims on the underlying contracts (for example, some types of ceding commissions), they are treated as reduction in reinsurance premiums paid.
 The allocation of reinsurance premiums paid represents the total of the changes in the asset for remaining coverage that relate to services for which the Group expects to pay consideration.